Career Definition for English Grammar Teachers

 Adult Literacy and High School Equivalency Diploma Teacher

 Often a bachelor's degree in any field is acceptable to find employment teaching reading, basic skills, writing, and speaking English to adults.
 Applicants with prior teaching experience may have the best job prospects.
-To work in government run programs, you may need to earn teaching certification.
-A fast as average employment growth of 7% was predicted by the BLS, for the 2014-2024 decade, and this occupation paid an annual median salary of $50,280 in 2015.
+To work in government-run programs, you may need to earn teaching certification.
+A decline of 5% was predicted by the BLS, for the 2016-2026 decade, and this occupation paid an annual median salary of $52,100 in 2017.